Compare lenders for a £5,000 loan

 Whether you’re buying a car or planning an amazing holiday, a £5,000 fixed-rate loan could open up a range of possibilities.
+Most lenders will offer £5k loans, so you should have a lot of options when it comes to getting a loan.
 With interest rates tailored to the individual and ranging from around 3% up to 50% (or potentially even higher), it pays to pin down the best deal available to you.

 The array of banks and specialist lenders out there cater to borrowers in a wide range of circumstances, including those with less-than-perfect credit.
 Let’s look at how to compare £5,000 personal loans to get the most competitive product for your particular circumstances and how to avoid some common pitfalls.